Top 16 Places To Visit In Tinsukia To Escape City Life

 Known as the Oil City of Assam, Digboi forms a significant part of this list of places to visit in Tinsukia.
 It is a place of historical and natural importance.
 The beautifully scenic landscapes and the historic Digboi Oil Refinery are the two main features that attract people to this place.
 Explore Digboi for a rich industrial heritage along with serene surroundings in Northeast India.
 It is one of the best places to visit in Tinsukia in Assam.

-Location: Digboi, Tinsukia District, Assam
+Location: Digboi, Tinsukia district, Assam

 3. Margherita